How can we overcome the problem of representation, asks Collier Schorr in Paris

 At Modern Art, Paris, Collier Schorr presents photographs, collages, notes, drawings and video for her first exhibition in Paris

-photographs of people kissing
+drawings of people

 ‘I have always thought of photography as problematic,’ says New York-based photographer Collier Schorr [b.
 1963].
 ‘I think some of the problems are solved by working long enough to address the issues - or to settle into the reality of the practice.
 I was always worried about taking pictures of women, which is why I shot boys for the first ten years of my career.’

-drawings of people by Collier Schorr
+drawings of people

 For Schorr, the work becomes less about an understanding between artist and subject as she progresses throughout her career.
 ‘I used to see myself as the old woman in the shoe, with so many subjects I didn’t know what to do.
 It’s less like that at the moment because of the sense of community I share with people like Milo.’

-The exhibition at Modern Art, Paris
+The exhibition at Modern Art, Paris, Collier Schorr Problems, and other stories, 2026

-‘I was so happy to escape using my eyes – or even my voice.
-There’s a quick discussion before each scene is danced, and then I disappear into directing with my body – or being pushed by another body.
-There is a different kind of release and discovery [that comes with dancing].
-In the beginning, I felt a frustration that I didn’t have a camera in my hands, but I have long forgotten that, because for 90 per cent of the time, I don’t have it and don’t miss it.
-I like the look of an automated recording, and when I do pick it up, it feels really intentional.’
+Other works in the exhibition, including collages and photographs, are taken from Schorr’s video installation, Akerman Ballet, featuring seven dancers, including Schorr, following her ballet and modern dance training in 2018, Schorr began training in ballet, in advance of her full-scale adaptation of Chantal Akerman's 1974 film 'je tu il elle’.
+‘I was so happy to escape using my eyes - or even my voice.
+There’s a quick discussion before each scene is danced, and then I disappear into directing with my body - or being pushed by another body.
+There is a different kind of release and discovery.
+In the beginning I felt a frustration that I didn’t have a camera in my hands, but I have long forgotten that, because for 90 percent of the time I don’t have it and don’t miss it.
+I like the look of an automated recording, and when I do pick it up it feels really intentional.’

-Collier Schorr, 'Problems and Other Stories' at Modern Art Paris until 4 April 2026
+Collier Schorr, 'Problems and other stories' at Modern Art Paris until 4 April 2026

-Collier Schorr drawings of nude people
+drawings of people

 Hannah Silver